RISHOBGHOSH/Project_on_Data_Analysis/README.md

 # Project_Data_Analysis
 This Folder is carrying the projects on Data Analysis Filed

-Some Sceenshorts of the Dashboard for Cricket ODI Match
+Some Sceenshorts of the Dashboard for Cricket ODI Match USing Tool Power BI

 ![batsman analysis](https://user-images.githubusercontent.com/110725893/216618804-8109e516-796f-4efc-a8f8-a957f280d0ed.JPG)